pyg-team/pytorch-frame/docs/source/get_started/handle_text.rst

 ----------------------------------------------

-:pyf:`PyTorch Frame` provides a collection of tabular benchmark datasets with text columns, such as :doc:`generated/torch_frame.datasets.MultimodalTextBenchmark`.
+:pyf:`PyTorch Frame` provides a collection of tabular benchmark datasets with text columns, such as :obj:`~torch_frame.datasets.MultimodalTextBenchmark`.

 In :pyf:`PyTorch Frame`, you can specify text columns as :obj:`~torch_frame.stype.text_embedded` :class:`~torch_frame.stype`.
 This will encode text columns using a user-specified text embedding model during the dataset materialization stage.
-In :obj:`~torch_frame.datasets.MultimodalTextBenchmark`, :pyf:`PyTorch Frame` does this automatically under the hood.

-The processes of initializing and materializing datasets are similar to those introduced in :doc:`/get_started/introduction`.
+The processes of initializing and materializing datasets are similar to :doc:`/get_started/introduction`.
 Below we highlight the difference.

 First you need to specify your text embedding model.
 Here we use the `SentenceTransformer <https://www.sbert.net/>`_ pakcage.